dynverse/dyngen/vignettes/advanced_comparison_reference.md

-Comparison of characteristic features between dyngen and reference datasets
+Advanced: Comparison to reference dataset
 ================

 <!-- github markdown built using